Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 https://<azure website host>/api/health
 ```

-Once the function has been deployed you can additionally connect to the Azuze MySql using your chosen [connection method](https://docs.microsoft.com/en-us/azure/mysql/how-to-connect-overview-single-server)
+Once the function has been deployed you can additionally connect to the Azure MySql using your chosen [connection method](https://docs.microsoft.com/en-us/azure/mysql/how-to-connect-overview-single-server)

 When you have connected you will be able to create the required database and table and insert a record.